Master-Code234/pong-game/README.md

+# Pong Game
+In this project, I have created a classic Pong game using VS Code, HTML, JavaScript, and CSS.
+Pong is a fun game with simple rules, which inspired me to build this project.

-# Approach taken
+## Approach taken

-In this project I have created a pong game using VS Code ,html ,JavaScript and CSS.
-I was inspired to create a pong game beacuse it's a fun game and the rules are simple.
-My approach to this project was to create functions for each part of the game.
-I used the html 5 canvas API to create the table board and to draw all of the objetcs on screen such as the two rectangles and the ball.
-The left rectangle is player 1 and the right rectangle is player 2.
-After drawing all of the objects on screen I put them in a game loop.
+My approach to this project was to create separate functions for different aspects of the game.
+I utilized the HTML5 Canvas API to create the game board and render all the objects on the screen, such as the two paddles and the ball.
+The left paddle represents player 1, while the right paddle represents player 2.
+Once all the objects were drawn on the screen, I implemented a game loop to continuously update the game state.

 ## Live Site
 [Link to the live site](https://master-code234.github.io/pong-game/)